Early Literacy Programs

 TALK: Text and Learn for Kindergarten

 Make any time learning time!
-Parents and caregivers with kids 5 and under can sign up for a new text messaging service and get 8–10 messages per month with fun activities you can do at home to help prepare your little one for school success.
+Parents and caregivers with kids 5 and under can sign up for this text messaging service and get 8–10 messages per month with fun activities you can do at home to help prepare your little one for school success.
 Text TALK to 75547 or sign up here.

 TALK: Text and Learn for Kindergarten sends fun activities parents can do with their babies and preschoolers to make any time learning time.
 Developed by librarians and based on the Every Child Ready to Read program that encourages parents to read, write, sing, talk, and play with their little ones everyday, TALK activities are designed to get kids ready for school success.
 You’ll get updates for local library storytimes and other free, educational children’s events; and you’ll even get a few tips just for you, because when parents are strong and healthy, it’s easier to give your kids what they need to grow.
 Learn more about this program here.